tbm/homepage/pages/debian/kirkwood/qnap/ts-219/faq.md

 Unfortunately, none of the current ARM-based devices from QNAP are supported.
-We use the mainline Linux kernel from kernel.org in Debian and none of the CPU platforms used in current QNAP devices are supported adequately there:
+We use the mainline Linux kernel from kernel.org in Debian and most of the CPU platforms used in current QNAP devices are supported adequately there:

-* TS-x28 series (TS-128 and TS-228) and TAS-168 use a Realtek RTD1195
+* The TS-128, TS-228 and TAS-168 use a Realtek RTD1195 chip which is not
-chip which is not supported at all.
+supported at all.
 * TS-x31 series (TS-131, TS-231 and TS-431) use a Freescale chip which
 is not supported at all.
 * TS-x31+ series (TS-231+ and TS-431+) and TS-x31P series (TS-131P,
 TS-231P and TS-431P) use an Annapurna Labs Alpine AL-212 chip.
 There has been some work by consulting company Bootlin on Alpine but currently support is too basic.

+There is support for these chips in the Linux kernel but I'm not aware of any work going on to support these devices:

+* TS-x28A series (TS-128A and TS-228A) use a Realtek RTD1295.
+* TS-328 uses a Realtek RTD1296 chip.

 While none of the current ARM-based devices from QNAP work with Debian, the devices based on Intel processors (such as the TS-x51 series) should